App version: 0.1.0

 Lenders may also consider another calculation: the payment-to-income (PTI) ratio.
 In this case, you’d add up estimated car loan payments, plus vehicle insurance costs, and divide this figure by your gross income.

-How to Calculate Your Debt-to-Income Ratio for a Car Loan
+How To Calculate Your Debt-to-Income Ratio for a Car Loan

 • Rent or your mortgage payment with taxes and insurance